richardlehane/stresssf/README.md

 This program will do multiple runs (starting from 8 and doubling each time) up until the corpus size you've provided.
 This is in order to measure the time taken so that I can assess the speed impacts of any fixes I apply to siegfried.

+To install this program, do `go install github.com/richardlehane/stresssf@latest`.